goldbergyoni/component-tests-workshop/README.md

 [Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)

 ### ✔ 8 Prepare your computer for a video call
-Install the online calls software [Zoom](https://zoom.us/download), connect your camera and run a [test call](https://zoom.us/test) to ensure your equipment is ready
+Install the online calls software [Zoom](https://zoom.us/download), connect your camera and run a [test call](https://zoom.us/test) to ensure your equipment is ready.
+If Zoom is already installed on your machine, please update it to its latest version
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjUyNjk5MjhdfQ==
+eyJoaXN0b3J5IjpbMzUyMDYzMTkwXX0=
 -->